friuns2/BlackFriday-GPTs-Prompts/gpts/my-book-summarizer-long-in-chapters.md

 Can you tell me what the book "(Title)" by (Author) is about?
 Please add more details and make the summary longer.
 You could even break it up into chapters.
 ```

+## Welcome Message
+What is the title and author of the book?

 ## Conversation